The Ultimate Guide to Finding Free RV Camping

 - Leave any site as good or better than it was upon arrival.
 That means picking up any garbage and avoiding causing any damage to the land itself.

 - Consider a short journey for the first time as a dry-run to work out the kinks.
 That way, if something goes wrong or is forgotten, it is easier to accommodate.

 RV camping comes with the same risks that traditional campers face, but with the added protection of having solid walls and lockable doors and windows.
-That being said, there are certain considerations for maintaining safety while boondocking:
+However, there are certain considerations for maintaining safety while boondocking.

 - Upon discovery of an incredible boondocking location, make sure staying there is legally acceptable or get appropriate permission to avoid potential risks.

 - As traveling off-country can be unpredictable, make sure that any country road is wide enough to accommodate the recreational vehicle’s size and currently accessible, even if that means walking a short distance down the road or scouting with another vehicle in advance.

 - Remember that the weather can affect road conditions as well, so always have a good idea of upcoming forecasts.

 - Make sure that any potential location will enable the RV to turn around – it will make departure significantly easier and ensure that it will not become trapped or stuck while maneuvering.